HBA. Planning Guide for Printing, Publications and Web Pages

 Then, appropriate decisions can be made about photographs, artwork, graphics, copy, format, color, paper stock and estimated cost.

 If the office responsible for using the publication is submitting recommended copy, a conference with the Associate Dean of College Relations is needed prior to copy being prepared so that correct publications form and style will be followed.
 Accuracy is imperative in college publications; therefore, information with correct spelling and facts should be submitted.
-The Office of College Relations reserves the right to edit all submitted copy for clarity of message, factualness, grammar and style.
+The Office of Marketing and Recruitment reserves the right to edit all submitted copy for clarity of message, factualness, grammar and style.

-Persons coordinating the publication with the Office of College Relations will be given the opportunity to check all final copy, photographs and artwork before the job is taken to the printer.
+Persons coordinating the publication with the Office of Marketing and Recruitment will be given the opportunity to check all final copy, photographs and artwork before the job is taken to the printer.
 Camera-ready proof pages will be provided to facilitate this process.

 Use of College Logos in Publications